+E. coli

-The Revised Total Coliform Rule (RTCR) seeks to prevent waterborne diseases caused by E. coli.
-E. coli are bacteria whose presence indicates that the water may be contaminated with human or a nimal wastes.
-Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children,
+Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal was tes.
+Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
+They may pose a special health risk for infants, young children, and people with severely compromised immune systems.